Cannone da 76/17 S modello 12: Design

 Schneider's designation for the gun was Canon Schneider de 76.2 mm de Débarquement Type M.C.5.
 The Cannone da 76/17 was a breech-loaded gun with an interrupted screw breech, a box trail carriage, gun shield, hydro-pneumatic recoil mechanism, and two wooden-spoked steel-rimmed wheels.
 When assembled the guns could be attached to a limber that carried 32 rounds of ammunition and towed by the gun crew or a horse team.

-The gun used fixed quickfire ammunition and Catalogue des matériels d'artillerie Schneider et Compagnie mis en service sur les fronts alliés en 1914-1917 lists separate figures for projectile weight and muzzle velocity for land and sea projectiles.
+The gun used fixed quickfire ammunition and the catalogue Les Établissements Schneider.
+Matériels d'artillerie et bateaux de guerre lists separate figures for projectile weight and muzzle velocity for land and sea projectiles.
 So different projectiles may have been used depending on the role.
 La Guerra Nelle Raccolte Della Sezione Fotografica Del Comando Supremo Del R Esercito also has a photo of a 76/17 on a HA/LA mount for anti-aircraft use but no details of its use are given.
 Ansaldo proposed mounting 12 guns on the back of flatbed trucks to act as mobile anti-aircraft guns but it is unknown if any were built.